saikrishnatbijil/questdb.io/docs/introduction.md

 slug: /
 description:
-  QuestDB is a relational column-oriented database designed for real-time analytics on time series data.
+  QuestDB is a relational column-oriented database designed for real-time analytics on time-series data.
 ---

+QuestDB is a [time-series database](/glossary/time-series-database/) for high throughput ingestion and fast SQL queries with operational simplicity.
+It supports schema-agnostic ingestion using the InfluxDB line protocol, PostgreSQL wire protocol, and a REST API for bulk imports and exports.

-QuestDB is a relational column-oriented database designed for time series and event data.
-It uses SQL with extensions for time series to assist with real-time analytics.
-These pages cover core concepts of QuestDB, including setup steps, usage guides, and reference documentation for syntax, APIs and configuration.
+These pages cover core concepts of QuestDB, including setup steps, usage guides, and reference documentation for syntax, APIs, and configuration.

 ## Get Started